twitter/communitynotes/content/ranking-notes.md

 For example, if a note achieved Helpful status with note intercept $i_n>0.40$, then the note would need $i_n<0.39$ before losing Helpful status.
 Similarly, if a note was impacted by tag outlier filter and required note intercedpt $i_n>0.50$ to achieve Helpful status, the note would need $i_n<0.49$ to lose Helpful status.

+## Status Stabilization

+As Community Notes has scaled from inception to global availability we've seen an increasing number of notes and reviews spanning a widening array of topics.
+With the increased volume of community contributions, ranking data for older and newer notes has diverged: newer notes are able to receive more reviews from a wider range of contributors while the available ranking data for older notes remains more limited.
+As older data comprise an increasingly small fraction of the dataset, ranking results have tended to fluctuate and some notes have lost Helpful status.

+To maintain Helpful note quality as Community Notes continues to grow, we are adding logic which stabilizes the status of a note once the note is two weeks old.
+This approach allows us to continue optimizing the ranking algorithm with a focus on the impact on current data while persisting helpful community contributions on older topics.
+Before a note is two weeks old, the helpfulness status will continue to be updated each time time the ranking algorithm is run.
+After a note turns two weeks old we store the helpfulness status for that note and use the stored status in the future, including for displaying notes on Twitter and calcualting user contribution statistics.

 ## Determining Note Status Explanation Tags

 When notes reach a status of Helpful or Not Helpful, they're displayed alongside the top two explanation tags that were given by raters to explain why they rated the note helpful or not.